 Militants and sympathizers of the regime closely monitor the activities of Christians.
 Those who have expressed faith-based opinions or participated in strikes against the regime are considered dissidents and are targeted for surveillance, employment discrimination, restriction to health access and community subsidies managed by the State and interrogation, as are those known to belong to churches that oppose the ruling party.
 The Committees for the Defense of the Revolution (CDR) are the main government informants, and their aim is to eliminate the spread of anti-Communist ideas with the help of other citizens, militants from the Communist Party and government officials.
 All students, including Christians, are forced to learn Marxist ideology as part of the compulsory state curriculum, even at universities.
 If they try to oppose such forced indoctrination, they are threatened with being banned from continuing their education.

-Occasionally, public officials ask for money from Christians, as a way of harassment, in order to allow them to perform their activities with fewer restrictions, but this does not represent a significant reduction of risk.
+Occasionally, public officials ask for money from Christians, as a way of harassment, in order to allow them to perform their activities with fewer restrictions, but this does not represent a significant reduction in risk.
 The request for money is a "private and arbitrary arrangement" and has no legal backing.
+It is a proven way to economically suffocate Christians, considering the economic crisis makes it even harder to get the money to pay those fines.